pharo-ide/Calypso/Calypso-SystemQueries.package/ClyTaggedClassGroup.class/README.md

-I am group of classes marked by specific tag.
+I represent group of classes which does marked by specific tag.

-You can create me be:
+You can create my instance using:
-	ClyTaggedClassGroup in: aPackage tag: #Core

-I am managed by user because my source of data (tag) is what user explicitly create, rename or remove.

-Internal Representation and Key Implementation Points.

-    Instance Variables
-	tag:		<Symbol>
+	ClyTaggedClassGroup withClassesFrom: aPackageScope taggedBy: aSymbol.

+I provide simple method to rename this tag:

+	aGroup renameClassTagTo: aSymbol

+Which in fact untags all classes and then marks them with new tag.

+For the #removeWithClasses operation I remove empty class tag from registrered tags of package.

+My class query is ClyTaggedClasses